 That gap isn't unique to teams who disagree on what their team building objectives should be.
 I see the same gap when teams unanimously agree on the work they need to do to become stronger as team.
 More precisely, the team members themselves see this same gap over and over again -- some recognize it for what it is while others talk more about the symptoms of this underlying problem.

 Their stories come from Kazakhstan, Afghanistan, New Zealand, Canada, the United Arab Emirates, Nepal, Nigeria, the U.K. and the U.S. They describe teams of young people and teams in retirement homes... teams in battle zones, teams on deadline, teams playing for high stakes, and teams working in to make the day-to-day grind easier for everyone.
-And, despite all those differences, nearly every one of these stories includes at least some mention or reference to this objective.

 The #1 Most Important of All Team Building Objectives Is...